Getting to Know the Incredible Human Heart Stress Management

 - The heart grows bigger as children grow, but the maximum heart rate declines from about 180 bpm as a baby to 160 bpm by age 10.
 In adults, the maximum heart rate is roughly 220 minus your age.

 - The heart requires immense amounts of blood flow and oxygen to keep the cardiac muscles pumping.
-Heart muscle will start to die when deprived of oxygenated blood flow for more than 20 minutes.
+Heart muscle will start to die when deprived of oxygenated blood flow for more than Stress Management 20 minutes.

 - While quite sturdy, the heart is also vulnerable since damaged tissue cannot regenerate.
 The average human heart beats over 3 billion times in an average lifetime!